Antenatal HIV Testing in Ireland

 Introduction of Voluntary Antenatal Testing in Ireland

 A national voluntary programme of HIV antenatal screening has been in place in Ireland since 1999.
 As part of this programme, it is recommended that HIV testing be offered to all women who attend for antenatal services.
-A system for monitoring and evaluation of the routine antenatal testing programme was established in July 2001 by the Health Protection Surveillance Centre (HPSC).
-Aggregate data on uptake of screening and the numbers of HIV diagnoses in pregnancy (known and new) are collected annually from all maternity hospitals/units and are collated nationally by HPSC.
+The test is offered during the first trimester so women living with HIV are identified and can begin treatment early to maximise clinical benefit for both mother and child.
+Aggregate anonymised data on uptake of testing and the numbers of HIV diagnoses in pregnancy are requested annually from all maternity hospitals/units and collated nationally by HPSC.

 The latest annual report on HIV Antenatal Screening in Ireland can be found here.